▷ The world of Pets: Dogs, cats, birds, reptiles, amphibians

 Nicaraguan boa imperator

 Another well-known population of Boa imperator is the Nicaraguan.
 Although not as small as the dwarf populations of the insular islands, adults are still smaller than the largest Boa constrictor constrictor. the size of a boa Nicaraguan mature female is from 1,1 m and 1,9 kg, while the female Boa constrictor constrictor, largest, is not mature until it reaches 1,6 m and 4,5 kg.
 Nicaraguan individuals typically have a compact saddle pattern on their backs that is often circular in shape.
-These boas are reputed to be “biting”, and some individuals are quick to bite in self defense.
+These boas have a reputation for being "biting", and some individuals are quick to bite in self defense.

 Continental specimens from Colombia may be among the largest boas, but this subspecies also includes a number of dwarf island populations, like those of several Caribbean islands.
 These populations represent the smallest members of the species..